 The mouth, jaw, and face are operated on by an oral and maxillofacial surgeon.
 A periodontist, often known as a gum specialist, is a dentist who specializes in the surgery of the gums and bones that support your teeth.
 After graduating from dental school, oral surgeons and periodontists must complete three to four years of further training.

 The recovery time depends on what type of oral surgery you have received.
-Following any type of oral surgery, your dentist will provide certain instructions and precautions to follow.
+Following any type, your dentist will provide certain instructions and precautions to follow.
 For preventing any complications, along with quick and successful recovery, it is significant to follow your dentist’s advice.

 It can be costly, but dental insurance can typically cover a portion of the expense.
 Whether your insurance covers oral surgery depends on the type of plan and coverage you have, so you’ll need to check with your provider to see if a certain procedure is covered.